Balloon-like dwelling to be tested on Int'l Space Station

 A successful test flight on the space station would be a stepping stone for planned Bigelow-staffed orbiting outposts that the company plans to lease to research organizations, businesses and wealthy individuals wishing to vacation in orbit.

-Bigelow has invested about $250 million in inflatable habitation modules so far.
-It has preliminary agreements with seven non-U.S. space and research agencies in the United Kingdom, the Netherlands, Australia, Singapore, Japan, Sweden and the United Arab Emirates.
+Bigelow has preliminary agreements with seven non-U.S. space and research agencies, in the United Kingdom, the Netherlands, Australia, Singapore, Japan, Sweden and the United Arab Emirate of Dubai.

-"The value to me personally and to our company is doing a project with NASA," Robert Bigelow said.
-"This is our first opportunity to do that.
-We do have other ambitions."

-NASA, which will pay Bigelow Aerospace $17.8 million for the BEAM habitat, also is interested in the technology to house crew during future expeditions beyond the space station, a $100 billion research complex that flies about 250 miles above Earth.

 "Whether you're going to the surface of the moon or even Mars, the benefits of expandable habitats are critical for any exploration mission," Gold said.